Hospital Breaks Silence on Patient’s Death, Rejects Allegations of Negligence

 It maintained that all reasonable and available medical interventions were deployed in sustained efforts to save her life, including extraordinary measures such as voluntary blood donation by compatible members of its medical and management team.

-Gynescope Specialist Hospital said some reports fail to present a full or balanced account of events and risk unfairly calling into question the professionalism and integrity of healthcare workers involved in what it described as a case of non-obstetric mortality.
+Gynescope Specialist Hospital said some reports failed to present a full or balanced account of events and risked unfairly calling into question the professionalism and integrity of healthcare workers involved in what it described as a case of non-obstetric mortality.

 The hospital added that it remains fully cooperative with relevant regulatory and statutory authorities and reaffirmed its commitment to ethical medical practice and patient-centred care.